SmithCSC210/A3-GeneticAlgorithm/INSTRUCTIONS.md

 ### Rank Individuals According to Fitness

 Next, you want to compare the fitness of all of the `Individuals` in this generation.
-We have provided a method called `rankPopulation` that will allow you to sort an `ArrayList` of `Individuals`.
-It returns an `ArrayList` that is sorted according to each `Individual`'s fitness score.
+We have provided a method called `rankPopulation` that will allow you to sort an `ArrayList` of `Individuals` in place.
+This means that the original `ArrayList` that you pass it will be sorted (think about shallow copies).
+The end result is that your `ArrayList` is sorted according to each `Individual`'s fitness score.

 ### Evolve Your Population